DanieleGoffi/Moonlit-Cinema/README.md

 # 🌕 Moonlit Cinema (Work in Progress)

-🎬 A modern web application for booking movie tickets and managing theater screens and showtimes.
+🎬 A modern web application for booking movie tickets and managing theater screens and showtimes. <br>
 ⚠️ This project is currently under active development.
 Features and structure may change frequently.

 ## 📌 Overview